cboard-org/cboard-io/README.md

 # Cboard.io

-The website for [Cboard](https://github.com/cboard-org/cboard), an augmentative and alternative communication (AAC) web application, allowing users with speech and language impairments (autism, cerebral palsy) to communicate by symbols and text-to-speech.
+An informational website for [Cboard](https://github.com/cboard-org/cboard), an augmentative and alternative communication (AAC) web application, allowing users with speech and language impairments (autism, cerebral palsy) to communicate by symbols and text-to-speech.

 ## Develop